top of page

 Even simply off-hand comments on the arrival or departure times of a co-worker, comments on a co-worker’s attire or the vehicle they drive, can lead to toxicity in the organization or within the team.

 The culture and tone of an organization or a team is set at the top, by the leadership.
 A toxic tone from the top is sure to lead to a dysfunctional and underperforming team, with lots of turnover.
 In these situations the CEO, Board of Directors or Head Coach needs to step in and address the situation promptly, or swiftly make changes.
+If you have take a dramatic step and let Mr. Dark Clouds go from their job, the pain the organization will feel from being short-handed for a brief time, is far less than the damage caused by excessive negativity poisoning your corporate culture.

 It may be surprising to learn that sometimes the negativity can come from the most junior positions in an organization.
 Off-hand comments as mentioned above, coming admin staff, logistics or custodial team members may not seem like much, but it chips away at even the most hardened and mental tough members of the team.
 At some point even they simply don’t want to deal with it anymore, start altering their route around the office to avoid certain people.
 When your organization gets to this point you have a toxic work environment.